Amberscope vs Ambercite Ai - which is better?

 Note that this is only part of what Amberscope does – further details can be found here.

-Ambercite Ai applies many of the same principles to the same data, but in a table form.
-This is shown below (click on the image to see it in better resolution):
+Ambercite Ai applies many of the same principles to the same data, but in a table form, as shown below:

 This time the most similar patents are listed in table form, in ranked order according to our similarity algorithm.
-Only the highest ranking five patents out the 42 found are shown in this snapshot.
+Only the top 10 highest ranking five patents are shown in this snapshot, but there is potential to apply request up to 2000 patents if desired

-There are a lot of columns shown and further information about each column is found here, but one of the key fields is the second to last column in the bottom table, headed ‘Known’.
+There are a lot of columns shown, but one of the key fields is the fifth column, headed ‘Known’.
 This notes whether the patent (family) found is a known citation - or not.

-In this case, the top two ranked patents are not known citations.
+In this case, the second and fifth ranked patents are unknown citations.
 But are they relevant?

 - US9091585, which had its first family publication* in August 2014, discloses a smartphone that can be used to weigh stuff, including with a load sensor